-For many of us, this summer feels like what the Wall Street Journal called “the Great American Reunion”—a chance to reunite with the people and community spaces we love and missed during the pandemic.
-Summer weekends, especially long ones like Memorial Day, Fourth of July and Labor Day, are, once again, getting filled with the kind of group get-togethers we could only have dreamed of in 2020.
+Summer is winding down, and the smell of Fall is in the air.
+So many of us have loved this summer as what Wall Street Journal called “the Great American Reunion”—a chance to reunite with the people and community spaces we love and missed during the pandemic.
+Warm summer weekends, especially long ones like Labor Day, are, give us the chance to safely enjoy the kind of group get-togethers we could only have dreamed of in 2020.
 We may be a bit out of practice, though with one aspect of group shindigs—how to entertain kids of different ages and stages.

 Though kids can find a way to have fun anywhere, it can help to have some activities in your back pocket—especially ones that are versatile and open-ended enough to engage and appeal to a wide range of ages.
 Mixed-age play and learning is what we do at Tinkergarten.
-So here are a few of our favorite games or activities to offer at your next mixed-age soiree.
+So here are a few of our favorite games or activities to offer at your Labor Day soiree.

 Try them, and yet let kids take them in whatever direction works for them—even if that means that they move on to other things!